daios-ai/msg/data/msplain.md

 keys: <fun: obj:{} -> Null -> Str?> — Iterator over keys of an object.
 len: <fun: x:Any -> Int?> — Length of a value.
 list: <fun: it:(Null -> Any?) -> [Any]> — Collect an iterator into an array.
-llm: <module: llm> — Load the llm module, install its executor, and select a default backend/model.
 log: <fun: x:Num -> Num> — Natural logarithm (base e).
 lstrip: <fun: s:Str -> Str> — Remove leading whitespace (Unicode).
 map: <fun: f:(Any -> Any) -> it:(Null -> Any?) -> Null -> Any?> — Map over an iterator (lazy transform).